 Canoeing and kayaking

-Our two centres in Monmouthshire are ideally placed for water-based MonOutdoor Adventure activities.
+Monmouthshire is ideally placed for water-based MonOutdoor Adventure activities.

 Gilwern is a stone’s throw from the Monmouthshire and Brecon canal for half day or full day trips of a more gentle kind.
 There are places to stop off for lunch and plenty of wildlife to spot along the way.
 The River Usk runs close to the Gilwern site with some fantastic grade 2 and 3 white water sections.
 Aberbran to Brecon and Tal y Bont to Llangynidr provide two excellent days on the water.